yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_nodejs.rst

 Create data
 -----------

-Now that we have an connection we can begin making API requests.
+Now that a user connection is established you can begin making API requests.

 .. |meshData| raw:: html